GabrielDWu/GabrielDWu.github.io/_posts/2021-10-24-epistemic-context.markdown

 desc: "There are unspoken assumptions that accompany any statement of knowledge.
 This allows us to be skeptical about fundamental properties of the universe while still having confidence in everyday facts."
 tags: [philosophy]
 words: 2100
+preview: "In <i>Meditations</i>, Descartes argues that we cannot fully trust the information given to us by our senses, as they have misled us in the past.
+We will never be able to rule out the possibilities that we are dreaming, that we are a brain in a vat, or that the universe (and all of our memories) sprang into existence 15 minutes ago.
+I find Descartes' argument compelling"
 ---

 I wrote the following paper for my first-year philosophy seminar *Skepticism and Knowledge*, which was taught by Professor Catherine Elgin.